Is It Safe To Eat Sprouts During Pregnancy?

 3. Which sprouts are rich in calcium?

 Brussels sprouts are calcium-rich sprouts from the Brassica oleracea family of cruciferous vegetables.
 Just eight Brussels sprouts could give you about 60 mg of calcium when consumed daily (3).
-Besides, it contains several other nutrients, such as vitamin A, folate, and some iron, that can benefit overall health.
+Besides, it contains several other nutrients, such as vitamins A and K, fiber, folate, and some iron, which can benefit overall health (6).
 However, avoid raw sprouts and speak to a doctor about safe ways to consume sprouts or alternative calcium sources during pregnancy.

 Infographic: Safety Guidelines For Consuming Sprouts While Pregnant